A1dricAP/Social/Readme.md

 -> Migrations are useful because it allows us to make changes to the database even after the database has been created, containing data.

 Inorder for the posts to be visible on our admin page, we need to import Post model in admin.py.

+we can render the form shown in paragraphs using the "as_p" method.

+Django has a preloaded user signup form that we can use, by importing it into our project.
+Using the following:
+-> "from django.contrib.auth.forms import UserCreationForm" in the views file.

 ```